MiaadTeam/lesan/README.md

-# Lesan is a combination of the web server and MongoDb ODM with some microservice setting
+# Lesan is a combination of the web server and MongoDb ODM with some microservice infrastructure:

-it also has several concepts about arbitrary embedding documents and creating SSG contents
+It also has employed several concepts about arbitrary embedding documents and creating **SSG** contents.

-### let's create a simple web server :
+### Let's create a simple web server:

-you can find complete implemention of this example [here](https://github.com/MiaadTeam/lesan/tree/main/examples/simpleMircoservice)
+You can find complete implementation of this example [here](https://github.com/MiaadTeam/lesan/tree/main/examples/simpleMircoservice)

-first of all, create a ts file called `mod.ts` and import the last version of `lesan` and assign a constant call `coreApp` to its:
+First of all, create a ts file called `mod.ts` and import the last version of `lesan` and assign a constant called `coreApp`:

 ```typescript
 import { lesan } from "https://deno.land/x/lesan@vx.x.x/mod.ts";